swiss-territorial-data-lab/proj-rooftops/README.md

 3. `produce_vector_layer.py`: filters the vector layer for each building and aggregates all layers into a single one (detected objects);
 4. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections;
 5. `assess_area.py`: calculates the free and occupied surface of each EGID and compare it with the ground truth;
-6. `optimize_hyperparameters.py`: optimizes SAM hyperparameters to maximize the desired metrics (f1-score, median IoU, precision, recall,...).
+6. `optimize_hyperparameters.py`: optimizes SAM hyperparameters to maximize the desired metrics (f1 score, median IoU, precision, recall,...).
 Based on the [Oputna](https://optuna.org/) framework.

 ### Workflow